Low Cost Pancreatic Cancer Treatment and Surgery in India.

 Curative Surgery - If the tumour is small, there are no signs that it has spread, surgery is considered the most effective treatment option.
 Depending on where the cancer is and how much of the pancreas is involved, potentially all or just part of the pancreas will be removed

-Distal Pancreatectomy - also called 'left' pancreatectomy, it is performed on the tail end or body of the pancreas which is furthest away from the join to the duodenum
+- Distal Pancreatectomy - also called 'left' pancreatectomy, it is performed on the tail end or the body of the pancreas, which is furthest away from the join to the duodenum.

 Palliative Surgery - If the cancer has spread and cannot be removed, there are a number of operations that might be recommended by your doctor to help alleviate some of the symptoms of the disease.
 The most common symptoms that need surgical intervention are jaundice, bowel obstruction and pain.
-The blockage due to tumour in the duct can be treated a number of ways
+The blockage due to tumor in the duct can be treated a number of ways.

-Gastric Bypass - The upper part of the small intestines - the duodenum - can become blocked by the tumour.
-In this surgery the duodenum below the blockage is attached directly to the stomach allowing the food to pass through into the bowels and relieves bowel obstruction.
+- Gastric Bypass - The upper part of the small intestines - the duodenum - can become blocked by the tumor.
+In this surgery the duodenum below the blockage is attached directly to the stomach, allowing the food to pass through into the bowels and relieves bowel obstruction.